 For Fish Health Investigation information, please call the Maryland Department of Natural Resources at: Phone: 1-800-628-9944

 For Aquatic Animal Permitting Issues, including movement in or out of state, please contact Rich Bohn, MD DNR Fisheries Service at: 410-260-8317 or email Rich.Bohn@maryland.gov.

 Full necropsy service, including gross examination of animal carcasses, is available in our lab system.
 Veterinary diagnosticians and pathologists will perform the gross examination, and collect specimens for additional laboratory tests.
 The necropsy and disposal fee includes gross and histopathologic examination, most bacterial and viral identification procedures, parasite identification and cremation.
 Toxicology tests are not included in the necropsy and disposal fee; samples for toxicology are sent to reference labs.
 Additional fees will be incurred for toxicology tests.

 Carcasses intended for necropsy should be kept refrigerated, but not frozen, as freeze/thaw artifacts obscure gross and microscopic lesions.
 Because of public health concerns, we are not able to return carcasses or parts.
+Ashes or cremains may not be returned unless approved by the State Veterinarian.
+If approved, ashes or cremains will be returned for an additional charge.
+Requests for ashes or cremains must be made in writing on the submission form for approval, and approval may not be granted.
 We do not perform cosmetic necropsies.
 Please contact our labs for alternate sites that provide disposal only services.